wateryiced/wateryiced/README.md

 - 👀 I’m interested in app and automation
 - 🌱 I’m currently learning tailwindcss
 - 💞️ I’m looking to collaborate on javascript projects
-- 📫 How to reach me : My email vjxampp01@gmail.com
+- 📫 How to reach me : My email-> vjxampp01@gmail.com and My skype-> https://join.skype.com/invite/ugwhEw2sZ0vB

 <!---
 wateryiced/wateryiced is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.